Queenie Chan

 Queenie Chan is a Chinese-Australian Original English-Language comic artist who co-wrote and illustrated the graphic novel In Odd We Trust, a prequel to Dean Koontz's Odd Thomas, and published by Del Rey.
-She illustrated the sequel, Odd Is On Our Side, and is illustrating The Boy's Book of Positive Quotations for Fairview Press.
+She illustrated the sequel, Odd Is On Our Side, and is currently illustrating The Boy's Book of Positive Quotations for Fairview Press, and continuing the series for her personal work The Dreaming.

-Background and early career
+Early life

-She originally lived in Hong Kong, but in 1986, she and her family moved to Australia.
-Through her childhood, she was interested in reading manga and also read Chinese-translated versions of Shonen Jump as well as popular American cartoon strips such as Garfield and Calvin and Hobbes.
+Born in the 1980s in Hong Kong, Chan grew up immersed in Asian pop culture such as manga.
+She would often read Chinese-translated versions of Shonen Jump.
+Then, at the age of 6, she and her family migrated to Australia.
+Where she discovered American comic strips such as Garfield and Calvin and Hobbes.

+As a teen, she regularly traveled back to Hong Kong keep up with the newest releases and by 17, she started to draw her own manga stories after reading Rurouni Kenshin.
+Her works are heavily inspired by the "manga-style".

+Education

-She attended Meriden High School before graduating and enrolling at the University of New South Wales (UNSW) to study computer programming, but in mid-1998, she was inspired to write and draw her own manga stories after reading Rurouni Kenshin.
+Chan attended Meriden High School before graduating and enrolling at the University of New South Wales (UNSW) to study computer programming.

+On March 25th, 2025, she graduated from Macquarie University and received her PhD on Comic Studies.
+Her thesis discusses effects of neoliberalism on global creative labour through the lens of South Korean “Webtoons”, dissects an existing case study of an activist digital comic, and produce a comic-game hybrid that attempts an intersectional approach to critiquing neoliberalism.